monasca/monasca-aggregator/README.md

 ### Kafka Streams

-Although Kafka Stream wasn't used, these references serve as excellent background on stream processing.
+Although Kafka Stream isn't used here, it serves as excellent background on stream processing.
+One of the main concepts that Kafka Streams introduces is a time windowed key/value store that can be used to store aggregations.
+If used wisely, this can help address more complicated scenarios, such as fail/re-start, without having to manually manage and commit Kafka offsets.
+Kafka Streams is a really exciting technology, but we didn't use it here, as it is only available in Java.
+However, several of the concepts in Kafka Streams are used here.
+Hopefully, Kafka Streams is ported to Go someday.

 * [Introducing Kafka Streams: Stream Processing Made Simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/)